 To visit or not to visit.
 That is the question.
 But of course, the answer is yes to this day trip from London!
 Stratford-Upon-Avon is William Shakespeare’s birthplace and makes for the perfect literary day trip!
 Stratford-Upon-Avon is around 2 hours northwest of London (approx another hour from Oxford).
 Its best reached by car as public transport often requires multiple connections and extends the journey to closer to 3 hours.

 Shakespeare’s birthplace is located in the centre of town.
 Be sure to book tickets in advance and explore the inside of the home.
 Additionally, Anne Hathaway’s cottage is located a short distance from the town centre.
 This thatched cottage is the former home of Shakespeare’s wife and is extremely pretty.

-There’s no better start to a perfect London day trip that a unique mode of transport.
-The Portsmouth to Isle of Wight hovercraft is the world’s only year round passenger hovercraft service.
-The journey takes a swift 10 minutes, making it the quickest way to cross the solent.
+There’s no better start to a perfect London day trip than a unique mode of transport.
+The Portsmouth to Isle of Wight hovercraft is the world’s only year-round passenger hovercraft service.
+The journey takes a swift 10 minutes, making it the quickest way to cross the Solent.